Empyreal96/PE-Viewer-UWP/README.md

 ### NOTES

+- Requires Minimum Build 16299 Minimum (Plans to lower to 15063 in future)
 - This will be prerelease for the foreseeable future!
 - Expect Exception errors, bugs, issues to occur...
 I am learning in very little free time!
 - This will be Read Only when viewing files, NO modification features are planned